 Look at the chart below.
 It shows the different amounts of capital needed to generate $55,000 and $20,000 in annual income at different interest rates.
 By a significant margin, cash cows are much more valuable today than they would be if interest rates were higher.

-My thoughts: The core costs to run Financial Samurai include server cost, e-mail software cost, random website maintenance cost, and my time.
+The core costs to run Financial Samurai include server cost, e-mail software cost, random website maintenance cost, and my time.
 Depending on how I value my time, operating my website results in 70% – 98% operating profit margins.
 In comparison, Apple’s operating profit margin is roughly 28% and Microsoft’s operating profit margin is roughly 31%.

 Huge operating profit margins is one of the main reasons why everybody should start their own website.
 There is little downside if you fail, except for your time and maybe a little ego bruising.

 It’s not like you have to come up with a million dollars to start a restaurant to pay rent, remodel a space, buy food, and hire staff.
 A website is just you and your own creativity.